MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/texture-cache.md

 `AddImage` checks if the argument file (in this case `star.png`) has already been loaded.
 If so, then the cached instance is returned.
 If not then it is loaded from the file system, and a reference to the texture is stored internally for subsequent `AddImage` calls.
 In other words the `star.png` image is only loaded once, and subsequent calls require no additional disk access or additional texture memory.

-# Lazy Loading vs. Pre-Loading with AddImage
+## Lazy loading vs. pre-loading with AddImage

 `AddImage` allows code to be written the same whether the requested texture is already loaded or not.
 This means that content will not be loaded until it is needed; however, this can also cause performance problems at runtime due to unpredictable content loading.